wenewzhang/mixin_labs-php-bot/README3.md

 3. How to send Bitcoin with zero transaction fee and confirmed in 1 second
 4. How to send Bitcoin to other wallet

-## Create a Bitcoin wallet by Mixin Network PHP SDK
 Pre-request: You should have a Mixin Network account.
 Create an accounte can be done by one line code:

 ```php